D-S-L/Beam-search-AI-/README.md

 **In this task, I use Beam Search to generate sentence, and develop 2 different versions of Beam-Search to generate sentence:**.
 1. Normal Beam Search
 2. Beam search with `normalization` of `sentence length`
 > (due to the property of calculation of score, generally, the value of score will decrease as the imcrement of the lenght of sentence.
-Inreoduce lenght normalization to ensure the algorithm consider sentences with different lenght without bias----the shorter, the best)
+Inreoduce lenght normalization to ensure the algorithm consider sentences with different lenght without bias----the shorter, the better)

 ## Hypeparameters:
 1. BeamK ---  the number of Beam